JoJo275/Notes/process_questions.md

 This document outlines a series of questions that can be relevant while working through a program (e.g., software development, project management, reviewing code, etc...).
 These questions help **clarify objectives**, **identify challenges**, **learn**, and **foster team alignment**.

+    Some questions may be repeated across sections, as they can be relevant at multiple stages of a program's lifecycle.

 ## ❓ General Questions

 1. What is the **primary goal** of this program?